A-D-DBS-application/web-application-2025-group-39/Vectr_Documents/README.md

-Readme.md: This file must contain clear instructions on how to install and run the Flask app and the link to your UI prototype (if used).

 VECTR – Feature Prioritization Platform

 VECTR is a web-based decision-support platform that helps teams prioritize product features using a structured, data-driven approach based on ROI, Time to Value (TtV), and Confidence.